-- Europe is the new growth driver of global EV on board charger market as many new incentives announced in May-early June 2020 by France and Germany are aimed at accelerating EV sales
+- Europe is the new growth driver of global EV on board charger market as many new incentives announced in May-June 2020 by France and Germany are aimed at accelerating EV sales

-- The average battery capacity of top 10 Chinese EVs jumped from 28kWh in 2018 to 42kWh in 2019, necessitating use of >5kW on-board chargers in many vehicles
+- The average battery capacity of top 10 Chinese EVs jumped from 42kWh in 2019 to 50kWh in 2020, necessitating use of >5kW on-board chargers in many vehicles

 - On-board charger with 6-7 kW power output is most preferred in Europe whereas Chinese market was dominated by <5kW OBC till June 2019 (before steep cut in subsidy for low range vehicles)

-- PHEVs typically employ <5kW on-board charger and their share in global EV sales declined by 400 basis points in 2019 as compared to 2018, but they are expected to rebound in 2020-21 in Europe
+- PHEVs typically employ <5kW on-board charger and their share in global EV sales declined by 400 basis points in 2019 as compared to 2018, but due to the increase in EV sales in Europe bounced back

-- The roll back of 54.5mpg CAFÉ norms has been major demand dampener for vehicle electrification in US, but still there are many SUV/pickup hybridisation programs underway which could create demand for On-board chargers
+- The rollback of 54.5mpg CAFÉ norms by Trump administration was a major demand dampener for vehicle electrification in US, but still there are many SUV/pickup hybridisation programs underway which could create demand for On-board chargers.
+With Biden administration, now coming in we expect a renewed push for electrification in all segments including pickups

 The charging device for Level 1 and Level 2 charging comes factory-installed and is called the “on-board charger”.